QCD Vacuum Energy and Its Implication for Quark Nugget Stability: QCD vacuum energy

-However, it is worth noting that $B$ can in principle be $\mu_{\rm I}$-dependent, as we discussed in Section~\ref{sec:QCD-vacuum}, though we do not know at this point the proper way to model this dependence.
-This is also the case for our discussion of the hot QCD system, as we now address.

-To model the thermodynamic properties of a zero-density hot QCD system, we refer to the framework of electrostatic QCD (EQCD), which is an effective field theory formulated by integrating out the ``hard modes" with energies of $\mathcal{O}(2\pi T)$ and above after performing dimensional reduction~\cite{Appelquist:1981vg,Nadkarni:1982kb}.
+To model the thermodynamic properties of a zero-density hot QCD system, we refer to the framework of HpQCD, which is an effective field theory formulated by integrating out various hard and soft thermal modes after performing dimensional reduction~\cite{Appelquist:1981vg,Nadkarni:1982kb}.
 The corresponding grand potential has been studied in the massless quark limit at orders $\mathcal{O}(g^2)$~\cite{Shuryak:1977ut,Chin:1978gj}, $\mathcal{O}(g^3)$~\cite{Kapusta:1979fh}, $\mathcal{O}(g^4\ln(1/g))$~\cite{Toimela:1982hv}, $\mathcal{O}(g^4)$~\cite{Arnold:1994ps,Arnold:1994eb}, $\mathcal{O}(g^5)$~\cite{Zhai:1995ac}, and $\mathcal{O}(g^6\ln(1/g))$~\cite{Kajantie:2002wa}, while the massive quark effects have been studied up to $\mathcal{O}(g^2)$~\cite{Laine:2006cp}.
 It is long known that nonperturbative effects kick in at $\mathcal{O}(g^6)$, which result from the infinite number of diagrams contributing to the grand potential through the gluon magnetic mass at the same order~\cite{Linde:1980ts,Gross:1980br}.
 Although some of these nonperturbative terms have been studied in the literature~\cite{Hietanen:2004ew,DiRenzo:2006nh}, including the most recent Ref.~\cite{Navarrete:2024ruu}, the full expression at $\mathcal{O}(g^6)$ remains unknown.
 To address this issue, we follow the common prescription of assigning a dimensionless parameter $\Delta$ at $\mathcal{O}(g^6)$ to be fitted from the lattice data, assuming that it can successfully describe the nonperturbative effects.\footnote{ The argument for the validity of this prescription can be found in Ref.~\cite{Kajantie:2002wa}, which relies on the $T$- and $\overline{\mu}$-dependence of the unknown $\mathcal{O}(g^6)$ terms. } As we will show later, this prescription can describe the lattice data very efficiently, though one cannot know at this point the correctness of the parameter choice.
-The quantity that we choose to fit is the normalized trace anomaly,